Tom Cashman: Coaching career

 In October 1993, Cashman was appointed joint-coach of the Cork minor hurling team alongside Jimmy Barry-Murphy.
 Their first season in charge saw Cork secure the Munster MHC title before losing the 1994 All-Ireland minor final to Galway.
 Cashman and Barry-Murphy were retained in their coaching roles and, after securing a second successive Munster title, guided Cork to a 2-10 to 1-02 defeat of Kilkenny in the 1995 All-Ireland minor final.

 This success resulted in Barry-Murphy immediately taking over as Cork senior team manager, with Cashman joining him in the role of selector.
 After claiming the National League title in 1998, Cork went on to beat Kilkenny in the 1999 All-Ireland final.
 Cashman's five years as a senior selector also included consecutive Munster SHC titles in 1999 and 2000.

 After Barry-Murphy stepped down as manager, Cashman was appointed to the role in November 2000.
-His one-season in charge saw Cork fail in their bid to secure a third successive Munster title before losing to Galway in the All-Ireland qualifiers.
+His one season in charge saw Cork fail in their bid to secure a third successive Munster title after narrowly losing to Limerick in their first and only championship game of the year.
+Tom Cashman resigned as Cork senior hurling team manager shortly afterwards.